Skip to main content

 4:30pm - 7:45pm

 Add to Calendar 2026-03-31 16:30:00 2026-03-31 19:45:00 America/New_York Film Discussion: "Till" (PG-13) Held in Lecture Hall To celebrate Women's History Month, let’s consider Mamie Till-Mobley's fight for justice for her son, Emmett Till, in the movie "Till."
-Share your thoughts and insights as we engage in a moderated panel discussion after the film.
+Share your thoughts and insights as we engage in a discussion after the film.
 Oxon Hill -

 To celebrate Women's History Month, let’s consider Mamie Till-Mobley's fight for justice for her son, Emmett Till, in the movie "Till."
-Share your thoughts and insights as we engage in a moderated panel discussion after the film.
+Share your thoughts and insights as we engage in a discussion after the film.

 "Till is a profoundly emotional and cinematic film about the true story of Mamie Till Mobley's relentless pursuit of justice for her 14 year old son, Emmett Till, who, in 1955, was lynched while visiting his cousins in Mississippi.
 In Mamie's poignant journey of grief turned to action, we see the universal power of a mother's ability to change the world." ~United Artists Releasing